EliAndrewC/l7r/setting/l7r.md

 The Six Ministries exist at the Imperial level, the Clan level, the Family level, the House level, and at the provincial level (each House is divided into provinces, and the provincial government is divided into the Six Ministries as well).

 In general, the Chancellery sets policy, and the Six Ministries implement policies.
 At the Imperial level, the Imperial chancellery is composed of a chancellor from each House in the Empire.
 However, not all chancellors are equal.
 There are some matters where only the 7 Clan chancellors get a vote.
-In other cases, all of the 29 Family chancellors from the 7 Clans get to vote, as well as the 4 Imperial Family chancellors from the Imperial families of the Hantei, Seppun, Otomo, and the Miya.
+In other cases, all of the 29 Family chancellors from the 7 Clans get to vote, as well as the 4 Imperial Family chancellors from the Imperial Families of the Hantei, Seppun, Otomo, and the Miya.
 However, for most matters every chancellor from every House in the Empire gets to vote, which means that around 284 chancellors weigh in (one for each domain/House in the Empire), which includes all of the vassal houses and minor clans.

 Note that "voting" is used here as if the Chancellery were a legislative body, though in theory its role is supposedly to advise the Emperor, who makes all decisions.
 However, there are two reasons why this is not true in practice.
 First, with around 100 million human beings living in the Empire, the Emperor does not have time to weigh in on all decisions which come before the Chancellery.
 Second, the Emperor's power is not as absolute in practice as their religious tradition claims it is, and therefore if the Chancellery overwhelmingly recommends a course of action to the Emperor, he is likely to approve it rather than impose his will upon his subjects in an unpopular manner that might offend his most powerful nobles.